manifet/ennage/README.md

 ### Page styles
 ./src/scss/pages  <br/>
-there can be code for a separate page and main.css,  and also code imported from ./src/css/imports <br/> need to import vars.scss and mixin.scss
+there can be code for a separate page and main.css,  and also code imported from ./src/css/imports <br/> need to import vars.scss and mixins.scss
 ### Utils
 ./src/scss/utils  <br/>
 separation from the main code of fonts and libraries, as well as useful tools for writing code